writethedocs/www/docs/include/conf/virtual/welcome-wagon.rst

 Event and conference-wide Chat
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-- When you chat on any of the main pages (Reception, Sessions, Networking, and Expo, you are chatting *the entire conference*.
+- When you chat on any of the main pages (Reception, Sessions, and Expo, you are chatting *the entire conference*.
 - When you attend a Session, view the main Stage, or visit an Expo booth, you’ll see a toggle for switching between conference-wide chat and event chat.
 When you select **Event**, you are chatting the entire conference.
 To chat just your session, toggle on the **Session** or **Booth** chat.

 Hallway sessions